After The Watchman, 2018

 Colorist: Adar Raviv

-I would like to thank the Zaïd family as well as The Israel Nature and Parks authority, The Beit Shearim National Park and the Emek Izrael Regional Council for allowing me to make this work.
-I am grateful to Ayelet Hertswolf as well as to Orna Atkin Raviv and Neta Haber from Beit Hankin in Kfar Yehoshua for their precious help.
+I would like to thank the Zaïd family, The Israel Nature and Parks authority, The Beit Shearim National Park and the Emek Izrael Regional Council as well as Ayelet Hertswolf, Orna Atkin Raviv and Neta Haber from Beit Hankin Gallery in Kfar Yehoshua for making this project possible.

 All rights reserved © Ariane Littman 2018